guicho271828/trivial-signal/README.markdown

 Signals are handled by C-level posix `signal(8)` API with which we set a low-level handler through CFFI.

-The signal sent to the main process are sent to this lisp function, which interrupts each thread who has thread-local signal handlers established by `signal-handler-bind`.
+## Some Signals may not Work Right

+Note that, depending on the lisp implementation, some signals may not be captured.
+This is related to the implementations' internal, which may use signals internally for their own sake (such as thread manipulation).

+At least I checked the following signals work:

++ on SBCL x86_64, trivial-signal can capture 4-8, 10, 11, 16, 18, 21, 22, 30, 31
++ on CCL x86_64, trivial-signal can capture 1,2,3,6,8,10,12-14,16-18,21-24,26-29,31

+To see which signals works on your environment, see [TESTING.org](https://github.com/guicho271828/trivial-signal/blob/master/TESTING.org)

 ## Threading Policy

+The C-level signal handlers call a lisp function, which interrupts each thread who has thread-local signal handlers established by `signal-handler-bind`.

 Signals directly sent to each thread might not be captured by `trivial-signal`.
-We haven't test that yet.
+The behavior is currently undefined.
 Our advise is that they should be sent to the main process.

-Also note that, depending on the lisp implementation, only the part of signals can be captured.
-This is because those implementations use signals internally for their own sake (such as thread manipulation).
-For example,

-+ SBCL on x86_64 can capture 4-8, 10, 11, 16, 18, 21, 22, 30, 31 (maybe inaccurate?)
-+ CCL on x86_64 can capture 1,2,3,6,8,10,12-14,16-18,21-24,26-29,31

-To see which signals works on your environment, see [TESTING.org](https://github.com/guicho271828/trivial-signal/blob/master/TESTING.org)
+This is again related to the internal behavior of the implementations.
+For example, on SBCL, signals sent to the main process are not distributed to each thread.
+However, CCL seems to distribute the signals.

 # API
 ## sigspec API